-Description: Specifies the type of accounting service to use for incoming and outgoing bridging/routing calls, and for incoming terminal server calls.
+Description: This parameter specifies the type of accounting service to use for incoming and outgoing bridging/routing calls, and for incoming terminal server calls.
 When you enable accounting using RADIUS or TACACS+, you must specify the address of the server using the Acct Host parameter.